 Words are powerful; they are the building block of any great enterprise.
 The right words said at the right time can just be the saver from a precarious situation.
 Words can heal as well as kill.
 Great wars have been made necessary by the words we speak; great times of peace have been achieved by words.
-The thing with words most times is that when they are voiced out or sent out either via short message service (SMS) or through the social media network such as Facebook, it becomes an almost impossible task retrieving them.
+The thing with words most times is that when they are voiced out or sent out either via short message service (SMS) or through the social media networks such as Facebook, it becomes an almost impossible task retrieving them.

 People are moved by emotions a lot, and this can result in saying things or sending messages we might not be too comfortable with later.
 It could be in a fit of anger you feel like saying something nasty such that after it’s out, you regret it.
 Again, you could be overwhelmed with a deep sense of affection or emotions and unintentionally send a message to the wrong person.
 Or that you felt it was too soon to let the cat out of the bag.

-For some reasons or the other, we tend to pass a message and then wish we could delete that message.
+For some reason or the other, we tend to pass a message and then wish we could delete that message.
 The social media such as Facebook is a hub for interaction, and people get to send messages, images, video call, etc. In the course of all these, a lot of times because people get cut up in these activities emotions tend to mix up.
 When emotions rise, people say things and then wish they could delete such messages, images or videos from Facebook.
 Have you ever wondered whether or not it is possible to delete those Facebook messages sent before the other party sees it?

 Well, this has been a major cause of concern for some people.
 Ensuring that your messages can be deleted when the need arise without other parties seeing the same thread has been commented on greatly with people suggesting different means to deal with the situation.